Online Doctor of Education in Leadership and Learning in Organizations

 Online Ed.D.
 Curriculum

 The online Ed.D. in leadership and learning in organizations curriculum prepares students to identify, assess and resolve organizational challenges from a learning and design perspective.
-Students learn how to improve operations in the workplace while focusing on four key competency areas:
+Students learn how to improve operations in the workplace while focusing on three key competency areas:

 Leadership and Organizational Development